How to Create Characters Your Readers Simp For

 The Orphan

-An Orphan doesn’t need to literally be an orphan to fall under this archetype.
-Rather, this character usually comes from a destitute background and then finds themselves dropped into a world of grandeur and excitement.
+An Orphan doesn't need to literally be an orphan to fall under this archetype.
+An Orphan may simply be someone who has experienced abandonment and had to fend for themselves early in life.
+This fierce independence often sets them up to be courageous heroes or vengeful villains.
 Orphans are often driven by a need for companionship, family, and that sense of belonging.

 The Seducer

 Seducers tend to make excellent villains thanks to the way they use their minds, their bodies, and their power to get whatever they want.
-That doesn’t mean they are necessarily evil of course, but they may walk that line.
+That doesn't mean they are necessarily evil, but they may walk that line.
 Seducers have the ability to manipulate and charm and are often clever, independent, and fall on the gray side of morality.

 How you shape and develop your characters will be directly impacted by the genre you're writing.
 The personalities, physical attributes, and goals are all directly tied to the tropes and spirit of your genre.
 A main character in a whodunnit is unlikely to have “overthrow corrupt government structure” on their to-do list.